Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 ### Level 2: Bonus Cantrip

 You gain to unleash the power which Spires draws from.
-You learn the :spell-lv0: *Cosmic Flare* cantrip, it counts as Druid cantrip for you and it doesn't count against the number of Druid cantrips you know.
+You learn the [:spell-lv0: Cosmic Flare](../../spells/description/additional/homebrew/cantrip.md#cosmic-flare) cantrip.

 While holding your Star Map, you can add your Wisdom modifier to this cantrip's damage roll.